 - nationalism and transnationalism.

-Historians at St Andrews study all periods from late antiquity, through mediaeval and early modern, to late modernity.
+Historians at St Andrews study all periods, from late antiquity through medieval and early modern to late modernity.
 Together, the School's academics investigate the histories of religion, politics, law, commerce, science and the environment.

 The School's researchers are interested in the formal institutions that shape human life in these spheres, and in the practices and experiences of people working and living within their influence.
 Researchers explore transnational and cross-cultural encounters, and the ways that knowledge, people, goods and beliefs move through time and place.

-The School of History's Strategic Plan 2020-2025 outlines our dedication to outstanding teaching and research over a broad chronological and geographical range.
-We aim to foster a friendly and inclusive atmosphere that enables students and staff to do their best work.
-We are also committed to sharing our research widely, and to making history relevant and useful to contemporary audiences.
+The School of History's Strategic Plan 2020-2025 outlines its dedication to outstanding teaching and research over a broad chronological and geographical range.
+The School aims to foster a friendly and inclusive atmosphere that enables students and staff to do their best work.
+It is also committed to sharing its research widely, and to making history relevant and useful to contemporary audiences.